How I Teach Our Kids to Love Learning (Without Forcing It)

 Since two of mine are in compulsory school, I want them to continue learning just for fun like we did in homeschooling - growing in areas that they choose, not only what some narrow minded white colonizer idiots have decided for them (my apologies for my uncensored frankness, but we all know that we never learned emotional intelligence, how to grow cash flow and wealth, how to have healthy relationships, about genius indigenous inventions or dark skinned painters in school…).

 Right now, my personal focus is EFT and plants.
-I am very unfamiliar with caring for plants and since we’re beginning to acquire a few and they’re all alive only by pure accident, I’m reading this gem:
+I am very unfamiliar with caring for plants and since we’re beginning to acquire a few and they’re all alive by pure accident (or by the grace of God), I’m reading this gem:

 “Green Home by Anders Røyneberg”

-The kids choose something different to learn each time, just like their mom who thrives on variety.
+The kids don’t always choose the same subjects, we all thrive on variety.
 A little of this one day, a little of that the next — and sometimes a full-blown hyperfixation.
-Every bit of it adds to their backpack of competence and life skills.
+Every bit of it adding to their backpacks of competence and life skills.

-Three days ago the kids chose to learn how to braid oneself and how to do woodworking — so we’ve watched YouTube Tutorials on braiding while doing it practically (I didn’t know how to teach this one…) and I’ve also taught knife safety and woodworking techniques, the latter which was the most fun for me personally.
+Current projects for the kids are self-braiding and woodworking — so we’ve watched YouTube Tutorials on braiding while doing it practically (I didn’t know how to teach this one…) and I’ve also taught knife safety and woodworking techniques, the latter which was the most fun for me personally.

 As you might figure, our daily hour of self-development isn’t about strict lessons or measurable results.
-It’s about curiosity, patience, creativity, and building confidence to explore new things.
+It’s not about 60 minutes carved into our schedules.
+It’s about the intention that sometimes result in a 30 minute conversation or projects expanding throughout a whole day.
 Because I believe the greatest gift we can give our children is not just knowledge, but the love of learning and the courage to shape their own path.

 They are the very tools for freedom itself.